Traffic Tickets Details

 Additionally, each city, town and municipality has its’ own unique procedures and fines regarding traffic violations.
 Regardless of the city or town that gave you a citation, the attorneys at Todd E. Tkach, P.C. know the procedures, the law and the judges so that we can effectively evaluate your particular case to fight for a dismissal of the charges.

-Lawyer Representation for Traffic Citations and Violations
+Lawyer Representation for Traffic Citations, Violations and Warrants

 If you have been given a traffic ticket, you must take action quickly.
 You have only days to either pay your ticket or request a court date.
 If you fail to do either, a warrant for your arrest will be issued.
 In that event, you cannot resolve that traffic violation with the court unless and until you either pay the fine or post a cash bond.
 Neither of these options is advisable.
 If you simply pay your ticket, you are pleading guilty and the charge will go on your driving record as a conviction.
 Posting a cash bond could cost you several hundred dollars.
 And, the Court holds your cash bond until you resolve your traffic violation, which could take several months.